 Connect With Us

-Ankle sprains are common but need immediate attention.
-If you need your feet checked, contact Larry Slomowitz, DPM from California.
+Although ankle sprains are common, they aren’t always minor injuries.
+If you need your ankle injury looked at, contact Larry Slomowitz, DPM from California.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 How Does an Ankle Sprain Occur?